Extension of Time Support: When a Project Needs Clearer Planning Evidence

 Final thought

-If your project needs clearer planning support around delay, disruption or time-related discussions, Start 2 Finish can help.
+If your project needs a cleaner planning basis for delay, disruption or time-related discussions, Start 2 Finish can help.